 Step 7.
 Restart your PC to completely remove Google Chrome.
 When you install/remove Google Chrome, it will register or unregister the usage of one or more .dll files.
 And when you choose to reboot your computer after uninstalling a program, Windows will close the program & delete any file that is no longer assigned to a program to clean up the computer.
 Not every program’s removal requires a reboot, but I think it would be better to follow the general idea.

-- How to Remove IDPlayer on Your PC – Easy Tutorials
+- Easy Ways to Remove FaceOnBody on Windows PC

-- How You Can Easily Uninstall Smart Switch in Windows
+- How You Can Easily Uninstall Foxit Reader in Windows

 - Remove Your Uninstaller!
 7 in Windows – Specific Steps to Follow

 - How to Remove Microsoft Office Professional Plus 2010?